Take the Guess Work Out of Painting

 Free Online Listings

-Try listing your usable paint on websites such as freecycle.org or craigslist.org either for free.
+Try listing your usable paint on websites such as freecycle.org or craigslist.org either at low cost or for free.
 You never know when someone will be looking for a good deal on some good paint.

 Recycle the Rest